 The swearing in ceremony for the 2021-2025 Cayman Islands Government took place Wednesday, 21st April 2021.

-This marked a departure from the previous Progressives government led by Alden McLaughlin.
-However by late 2023 it was clear that there was dissent among the ranks of the PACT Government and Juliana O'Connor-Connolly ultimately assumed leadership, for the second time in her political career.
+This marked a departure from the previous Progressive government led by Alden McLaughlin.
+However by late 2023 it was clear that there was dissent among the ranks of the PACT Government and Julianna O'Connor-Connolly ultimately assumed leadership, for the second time in her political career.

 Outgoing Premier Wayne Panton was forced to step down amidst widespread condemnation by fellow party members in a parliamentary vote of no-confidence.
 A vote to oust the government in its entirety was unsuccessful.